Azure/azure-powershell/src/DedicatedHsm/docs/New-AzDedicatedHsm.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-NETWORKPROFILENETWORKINTERFACE <INetworkInterface[]>: Specifies the list of resource Ids for the network interfaces associated with the dedicated HSM.
+NETWORKINTERFACE <INetworkInterface[]>: Specifies the list of resource Ids for the network interfaces associated with the dedicated HSM.
   - `[PrivateIPAddress <String>]`: Private Ip address of the interface

 ## RELATED LINKS